Don’t know where to start or what you should look for?. Let’s how to Find Quality Education Service and Care for your Child.

 So what does it all mean?!

-- If the service is rated as Meeting, they meet all the elements, and provide quality education and care in all seven of the Areas above.
+- First of all, If the service is rated as Meeting, they meet all the elements, and provide quality education and care in all seven of the Areas above.

 - If the service is rated as Exceeding, they go above and beyond the requirements in at least 4 of the 7 quality areas.